atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 #### Pros

 Redshift has the benefits of ease of use, speed, and cost.
 Being a part of AWS, there is full service integration for the wide range of AWS services such as S3 for storage and CloudWatch for infrastructure monitoring.
-Redshift is generally cheaper than Snowflake or BigQuery, with a couple pricing options such as paying hourly per node or paying by number of bytes scanned with Redshift Spectrum.
-And it’s simple to set up and scale by increasing storage and performance by adding nodes to your cluster.
+Redshift is generally cheaper than Snowflake or BigQuery, with a couple of pricing options such as paying hourly per node or paying by number of bytes scanned with Redshift Spectrum.
+It’s simple to set up and scale, increasing storage and performance, by adding nodes to your cluster.

-Most popular, though losing ground to a competitive Snowflake.
+Redshift is probably the most popular, although it is losing ground to the competitive Snowflake.
 It benefits from being similar in connection and SQL syntax to PostgreSQL.

 #### Cons

-Users can often run into concurrency issues with Redshift if it isn’t set up properly or if there are high volumes of queries from many people in an organization accessing the database.
+Users can often run into concurrency issues with Redshift if it isn’t set up properly or if there are high volumes of queries from many users accessing the database.
 Ongoing maintenance may be required with Redshift to resize clusters, define sort keys, and vacuuming data.

-Like many AWS services there are many ways to customize your configuration with workload management, compression, and partitioning.
+Like many AWS services there are ways to customize your configuration with workload management, compression, and partitioning.
 But these advanced features are not very out of the box.
 So although it is powerful it may require a dedicated resource from your data engineering team.

 ### Google BigQuery